IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 After you decode and verify the payload, the content is a JSON string [according to the channel version](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions).

-## Configuring a notifications channel
+## Configuring a notification channel
 {: #adding-channel}

 After you create a Slack Webhook or a Callback URL endpoint, you can add it to {{site.data.keyword.cloudcerts_short}} to start receiving notifications about expiring certificates, reimported certificates, issued certificates, renwed certificates, and challenges for domain validation.